 • Policy NS-3.2: New development will respect and protect wildlife habitat and designed to not interfere with wildlife habitat; minimize impacts on migration corridors; minimize fragmentation of wildlife.
 A wildlife impact study should be performed since this property is habitat for both large and small game, and is also a wildlife migration corridor.

 This information reveals many areas that require further study prior to approval of the proposal.
-I respectfully request that the proposed Marriott is reconsidered at today’s City Council meeting in order to table the final decision to a later date.
+I respectfully request that the proposed Marriott is reconsidered at Tuesday’s City Council meeting in order to table the final decision to a later date.
 This delay would permit thorough investigation of these sensitive issues prior to a final decision.

 The decision for approval of this project is obviously not just driven by the city codes but also by the city’s Area Development Plan as cited.
 The City Council should take this opportunity to remedy the poor decision that was made.